sbadirli/Fine-Grained-ZSL-with-DNA/BZSL/README.md

 You may alter the side information source for CUB data.

  ## News
- Python code is coming soon, sray tuned!!
+ Python code is coming soon, stay tuned!!

- The insect images will be uploaded soon, as well.
+ The insect images will be uploaded to the repository, as well.